Jual6332/OTheRS_IP/README.md

 ##  How will software development flow for this project?
 - Software development is ongoing on a large project, to mitigate bugs in the overall software system.
 - Before jumping into the code, plan your design thinking on paper
-- Software iS NOT meant to be designed and then implemented last minute, this will cause unanticipated issues
+- Software is NOT meant to be designed and then implemented last minute, this will cause un-anticipated issues
 - Homework: What is the waterfall method for software development?
 Why does it not work?
+Make a note of why Agile works.